masalskyi/gym/index.md

 # Opean AI Gym
 ## Introduction
 This projects aims to improve my skills in RL.
-All Environments that i would use can fe found [here](https://www.gymlibrary.ml/)
+All Environments that i would use can be found [here](https://www.gymlibrary.ml/)
 All algorithms are created in python + tensorflow + keras + keras-rl
 ## Classical controls